-The qualitative analysis software ATLAS.ti version 22 was used to analyze the data [12].
+The qualitative analysis software ATLAS.ti version 22 was used to an the data.
 The data were analyzed using inductive thematic analysis, codifying, and identifying the main emerging themes.
 Data analysis was carried out at the same time as data collection.
 During this process, each team member thoroughly read a subset of interviews and labeled each line with codes, resulting in 43 codes.
 These codes were examined for overlap and then collapsed into 12 broader codes.
 The codes were further organized into 5 overarching categories (Table 1).
-To ensure the validity and reliability of the data, in other words, trustworthiness, the research team used Lincoln and Guba's evaluative criteria, which include credibility, transferability, dependability, and confirmability [13].
-The texts associated with the codes were extracted and organized by category, and similarities and differences were compared.
+To ensure trustworthiness, the research team used incoln and Goba's evaluative criteria, which include credibility, transferability, dependability, and confirmabilit The texts associated with the codes were extracted and organized by category, and similarities and differences were compared.
 Since all interviewers were local and familiar with the region's culture, they all participated in this process.
 Dependability was achieved through a validation of the coding tree by consensus among team members regarding the definitions and inclusion/exclusion of the codes.
 The documentation and archiving of all stages and documents of the research process, multiple revisions, and exchange of main and subcategories identified by the authors allowed to achieve confirmability.